salehparsa/terraform-S3-backend/README.md

 ## Configuration

-In `vars.tf` you can define Bucket Name and AWS Region of Your bucket by using the `default` parameter:
+In `vars.tf` you can define Bucket Name and AWS Region of your bucket by using the `default` parameter:

 ```hcl
 variable "bucket_name" {